telerik/winforms-docs/controls/editors/dateonlypicker/getting-started.md

 1. Press __F5__ to run the application.
 You will only be able to pick dates that are within the current month.

->caption Figure 1: RadDateOnlyPicker with the Office2010Black theme.
+>caption Figure 1: RadDateOnlyPicker with the Fluent theme.

 ![WinForms RadDateOnlyPicker With The Office00Black Theme](images/editors-dateonlypicker-getting-started004.png)